 Many disciplines are instituting new helmet rules as research highlights the benefit of safety headgear.
-Be sure to check out the photo slideshow.

 As more and more research is showing, safety helmets, certified to modern standards, have proven to protect riders from severe impact and traumatic brain injury.
 And many equine associations are taking note and requiring their use.